-A long-term study performed by UCA on the power of gratitude reported many amazing results.
-As a result of keeping a gratitude journal and practicing gratitude on a regular basis, the researched showed that people who did so received the following benefits:
+There are many studies highlighting the benefits of keeping a gratitude practice.
+In a 2015 study on heart failure patients, Mills and colleagues found that gratitude and spiritual wellbeing were related to positive mental and physical health outcomes, ‘with gratitude mediating the relationship between spiritual well-being and improved health’ (Clintok, 2015).
+A long-term study performed by UCA on the power of gratitude reported that as a result of keeping a gratitude journal and practicing gratitude on a regular basis, people who did so, received the following benefits:

 - Higher levels of health, felt better about their lives as a whole, and were more optimistic.